Luchino Visconti: Personal life

-Visconti was hostile to the Protests of 1968 and didn't even try to follow the movement and adopt the airs of youth, like Alberto Moravia or Pier Paolo Pasolini did (although the latter was certainly not sympathetic towards the protestors).
+Visconti was hostile to the protests of 1968 and did not even try to follow the movement and adopt the airs of youth, like Alberto Moravia or Pier Paolo Pasolini did, although the latter was certainly not sympathetic towards the protestors.
 In his view, the protesters sought change for the sake of destruction without building something new.
-Disgusted, he regarded the young people in their enthusiasm, outbursts of anger, parties and tumults, abstract speeches, juggling with Mao, Marx, and Che Guevara as a symbol of reaction.
+Disgusted, he regarded the young people in their enthusiasm, outbursts of anger, parties and tumults, abstract speeches, and juggling with Mao Zedong, Karl Marx, and Che Guevara as a symbol of reaction.
 The emerging radical-left terrorism in Italy frightened him and made him fear the rise of a new fascism.
 Visconti has a grandnephew, Uberto Pasolini, who is also a filmmaker.
-(Uberto, however, has no known relation to the aforementioned director, Pier Paolo Pasolini.)
+Uberto is of no known relation to Pier Paolo Pasolini.